March 2024

 • To call special meetings of the congregation and of the church council when such meetings are requested and deemed necessary.

-• It shall be the president’s duty to appoint a Long Range Planning Committee and to see that a Long Range Plan is developed with input from all boards and committees and that this plan is reviewed annually.
-The long range plan should be reported on to the Voter’s Assembly annually.
+• It shall be the president’s duty to appoint a Long-Range Planning Committee and to see that a Long-Range five year (5) Plan is developed with input from all boards and committees and that this plan is reviewed annually at the midterm of this five year period.
+The Long-Range plan should be reported on to the Voter’s Assembly annually.

 • The president furthermore shall see that resolutions passed by the voters’ assembly are duly carried out.